2020 DATES and TEAM INFO are NOW AVAILABLE Click here to see information on project descriptions, open dates, and how to

 Two teams of 6-10 are needed – one spring and one early fall - to run the Good Shepherd Children’s Home for four days and nights while the regular Children’s Home staff are attending training at the Good Shepherd Center.
 This will entail care for 20-25 children, who range in age from infant to early teens.
 This will include cooking, cleaning, washing clothes, taking care of infants, toddlers, and school-aged children..
 The team will stay at the Good Shepherd Children’s Home for most of the week.
 Need those with patient, loving hearts who will be pro-active in caring for the children.
 It would be very good for these teams to have at least one Spanish speaker.
 Includes a $2000 ministry cost per team.

 Leadership Conference Teams

-Two youth leadership, one pastor’s conference, and one women’s conference teams are needed in 2019.
+Two youth leadership and two pastor’s conference teams are needed in 2020.
 These are small teams – 3-6 total, depending on conference.
 Each of these events will require a dynamic speaker, worship leader, and 2-3 to help with meal preparation for the participants and team.
 The program for these events will be planned by missionaries Roger and Vicki Grossmann, who will work with the speaker in preparation.
 At least one Spanish speaker on the team would be helpful, but not necessarily essential.
 The partnering church will be asked to contribute $2000 -$2500 toward the operation of the conferences, depending on number of participants.

 Children’s Home Assistants